Gerardo Huber: Life

-Gerardo Huber graduated from military school in 1964, specializing as an engineer.
+Gerardo Huber graduated from military school in 1964, specializing in engineering.
 Ten years later, after Augusto Pinochet's coup in 1973, he began working for the DINA intelligence agency and was sent to Argentina to infiltrate groups supporting the Chilean MIR faction in its struggle against Pinochet's dictatorship.
 When he returned to Chile, he worked with American-born DINA agent Michael Townley in producing chemical weapons, which were used against political dissidents; Townley served as DINA's lead international assassin between 1974 and 1978, but would eventually leave Chile and be reprimanded into U.S. custody in April 1978 for his role in the Orlando Letelier-Ronnie Monfitt assassination.

 At the beginning of the 1980s, Huber was sent to the military chemical installation in Talagante.
 He served as governor of Talagante Province from 1987 to 1989.
 Colonel Huber was nominated in March 1991 to the Army's Directorate of Logistics, where he was tasked with the buying and selling of weapons abroad.
 According to his widow, he met with Pinochet in May 1991 to inform him of various irregularities occurring in the logistics service of the Army.
 Huber's widow alleges that Pinochet's reaction was to send him to a military hospital so he could see a psychiatrist.